carbon-language/carbon-lang/llvm/docs/LangRef.rst

 :ref:`Thread Local Storage Model <tls_model>`.

-:ref:`Scalable vectors <t_vector>` cannot be global variables or members of structs or arrays because their size is unknown at compile time.
+:ref:`Scalable vectors <t_vector>` cannot be global variables or members of arrays because their size is unknown at compile time.
+They are allowed in structs to facilitate intrinsics returning multiple values.
+Structs containing scalable vectors cannot be used in loads, stores, allocas, or GEPs.

 Syntax::